SwedbankPay/developer.swedbankpay.com/checkout/payment.md

                     var request = new XMLHttpRequest();
                         request.addEventListener('load', function() {
                             response = JSON.parse(this.responseText);
+                            // This is identical to how we get the 'view-consumer-identification'
+                            // script from the check-in.
                             var script = document.createElement('script');
-                            // This assumses the operations from the response of the POST of the
-                            // payment order is returned verbatim from the server to the Ajax: var operation = response.operations.find(function(o) {
+                            var operation = response.operations.find(function(o) {
                                 return o.rel === 'view-paymentorder';
                             });